 Our client was looking to automate performance testing and reporting of their new microservices.

 We were brought in to containerize their Locust test scripts and create a series of Jenkins jobs that would automate their deployment on Kubernetes.

 Our client was developing a mobile app to help skiers collect and analyze their performance data in real-time.
-They partnered with a former Olympic gold medal skier to develop the universal alpine ranking (UAR) system to calculate an overall rating for a skier (between 0 and 100) based on how they could perform against a series of challenges that analyzed various data collected from sensors on their skis and body, e.g. velocities, G-force, hip angulation, and jumps.
+They partnered with a former Olympic gold medal skier to develop the universal alpine ranking (UAR) system to calculate an overall rating for a skier (between 0 and 100) based on how they could perform against a series of challenges that analyzed various data collected from sensors on their skis and body, e.g. velocities, G-force, hip angulation, and airtime.

-We were brought in (with minimal knowledge on skiing) to work with the Head of Product and the Chief Scientist to deliver C++ code that could be run within their mobile app to analyze incoming sensor data and calculate UAR scores in real-time.
+We were brought in (with minimal knowledge in skiing) to work with the Head of Product and the Chief Scientist to deliver C++ code that could be run within their mobile app to analyze incoming sensor data and calculate UAR scores in real-time.

 In six weeks, skiers were using the app to measure their UAR scores while skiing local mountains.